bcc-code/bcc-membership-docs/webhooks.md

    "subscription": "idOfASubscription"
 }
 ```
-where ``` updatedMemberScopedData ``` is PersonDetails entity with removed properties according to scopes approved.
+where ``` updatedPersonScopedData ``` is PersonDetails entity with removed properties according to scopes approved.
+PersonDetails schema can be found in [Data Structures and Scopes](data-structures-and-scopes.md)

 ### Confirming message
 After you receive a push request, return an HTTP status code.
 To acknowledge the message, return one of the following status codes: